JulienComolli/RandomWalkers/README.md

 - **Y** : Activate/Deactivate the drawing of the RWs *heads*.

+- **D** : Activate/Deactivate the highlighting of the locked cells.

 - **S** : Pause/Unpause the game and highlight the RW color with the largest territory.